 Knowledge, Skills and Abilities

-- Effective written and verbal communication skills - Flexibility and openness to changing roles - Ability to work cooperatively on a team - Commitment to working with youth and vulnerable populations - Willingness to learn and attend all AmeriCorps trainings - Ability to work outside in the community - Spanish language skills preferred
+- Effective written and verbal communication skills - Flexibility and openness to changing roles - Ability to work cooperatively on a team - Commitment to working with youth and vulnerable populations - Willingness to learn and attend all AmeriCorps trainings - Ability to work outside in the community - Ability to interface and engage with diverse groups

 Member Hours, Benefits and Compensation:

-Members receive the following: - Living Stipend: $250 (bi-weekly allowance) - Segal Education Award: after serving 900 hours, all members are eligible for a $2887.50 scholarship. - Non-monetary benefits: support and professional development from educators and non-profit leaders
+Members receive the following: - Living Stipend: $250 (bi-weekly allowance) - Segal Education Award: after serving 900 hours, all members are eligible for a $3,047.50 scholarship. - Non-monetary benefits: support and professional development from educators and non-profit leaders